sebsto/amplify-ios-getting-started/04_add_authentication.md

 ## Trigger Authentication at Runtime

-The remaining code change is to track the status of user (are they signed in or not?) and trigger the SignIn / SignUp user interface when user are not signed in.
+The remaining code change tracks the status of user (are they signed in or not?) and triggers the SignIn / SignUp user interface when user is not signed in.

 1. Add signin and signout code